-Planters Nut 24 Count-Variety Pack – Nuts need to be rotated frequently, but are a great source of protein.
+- Planters Nut – Nuts need to be rotated frequently, but are a great source of protein.
 Pretty much any trail mix will work (I love the ones that Costco sells).

 - Ritz Crackers with Peanut Butter – Anything that is cracker based also needs to be rotated frequently.
 They also tend to get pulverized, but they still taste decent.
-I’ll also grab the little squeeze packs of Almond Butter for a quick shot of energy.
+The little squeeze packs of Almond Butter are great for a quick shot of energy.

 Based on the food you choose make sure you include extra water for cooking, utensils as needed (I like Sporks personally) and a can opener.

 My goal is always to keep my packs light and compact.
-A 72 hour kit is designed purely to help you survive long enough to either get to safety or to ensure you can survive until help gets to you.
+A 72-hour food kit is designed purely to help you survive long enough to either get to safety or to ensure you can survive an emergency until help gets to you.
 Don’t go crazy with our food options – you can survive a few days without a gourmet meal.